bentomhall/nih-system/homebrewery/world/player-options.md

 *Common, 10 minutes, duration 8 hours.*

 You set an alarm against unwanted intrusion.
-Choose a door, a window, or an area within range that is no larger than a 20-foot cube.
+Choose a door, a window, or an area within 60 ft that is no larger than a 20-foot cube.
 Until the incantation effect, an alarm alerts you whenever a Tiny or larger creature touches or enters the warded area.
 When you cast the incantation, you can designate creatures that won't set off the alarm.
 You also choose whether the alarm is mental or audible.

 A mental alarm alerts you with a ping in your mind if you are within 1 mile of the warded area.
 This ping awakens you if you are sleeping.
 An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.
 \page
 #### Animal Messenger
 *Common, 1 minute, Exclusive, Costly (Special).
 Duration 24 hours (Special).*

 By means of this incantation, you use an animal to deliver a message.
-Choose a Miniscule or Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat.
+Choose a Miniscule or Tiny beast you can see within 60 ft, such as a squirrel, a blue jay, or a bat.
 You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-haired dwarf wearing a pointed hat.”
 You also speak a message of up to twenty-five words.
 The target beast travels for the duration of the incantation toward the specified location, covering about 50 miles per 24 hours for a flying messenger, or 25 miles for other animals.

 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
 If the messenger doesn't reach its destination before the incantation ends, the message is lost, and the beast makes its way back to where you cast this incantation.
 *Special:* By burning a sachet of costly herbs worth at least 10 gp while performing this incantation, you can extend the duration by 24 hours for the first 10 gp worth of herbs and 24 hours for every 50 gp of herbs after that.